Stuart Sutcliffe

 When he performed with the Beatles in Hamburg, he met photographer Astrid Kirchherr, to whom he was later engaged.
 After leaving the Beatles, he enrolled in the Hamburg College of Art, studying under future pop artist Eduardo Paolozzi, who later wrote a report stating that Sutcliffe was one of his best students.
 Sutcliffe earned other praise for his paintings, which mostly explored a style related to abstract expressionism.

 While studying in West Germany, Sutcliffe began suffering from intense headaches and experiencing acute light sensitivity.
 In February 1962, he collapsed in the middle of an art class after complaining of head pains.
-German doctors performed tests, but were unable to determine what was causing the headaches.
-After collapsing again on 10 April 1962, he was taken to a hospital, but died in the ambulance on the way there.
-The cause of death was later found to have been a brain haemorrhage – severe bleeding in the right ventricle of his brain.
+German doctors performed tests, but were unable to determine a cause.
+After collapsing again on 10 April 1962, Sutcliffe was taken to a hospital, but died in the ambulance on the way.
+The cause of death was later found to have been a brain haemorrhage in the right ventricle of his brain.

 Early years

-Sutcliffe was the eldest child of Martha (known as Millie; 1907–1983), a schoolteacher at an infants' school and Charles Sutcliffe (25 May 1905 – 18 March 1966) a senior civil servant.
-Sutcliffe's father had moved to Liverpool to help with wartime work in 1943 and subsequently signed on as a ship's engineer, and so was often at sea during his son's early years.
-Sutcliffe had two younger sisters, Pauline and Joyce, as well as three older half-brothers, Joe, Ian, and Charles, and an older half-sister, Mattie, from his father's first marriage, to a woman whose name was also Martha.
+Sutcliffe was the eldest child of Martha, known as Millie, a teacher at an infants' school and Charles Sutcliffe, a senior civil servant.
+Charles had moved to Liverpool in 1943 to help with wartime work and subsequently signed on as a ship's engineer, so he was often at sea during his son's early years.

+Sutcliffe had two younger sisters, Pauline and Joyce; three older half-brothers, Joe, Ian, and Charles; and an older half-sister, Mattie, from his father's first marriage to a woman also named Martha.

-Sutcliffe was born at the Edinburgh Royal Maternity Hospital and Simpson Memorial Maternity Pavilion in Edinburgh, Scotland, and after his family moved to England, he was brought up at 37 Aigburth Drive in Liverpool.
+Sutcliffe was born at the Edinburgh Royal Maternity Hospital and Simpson Memorial Maternity Pavilion in Edinburgh.
+After his family moved to England, he was brought up at 37 Aigburth Drive in Liverpool.
 He attended Park View Primary School, Huyton (1946–1951), and Prescot Grammar School from 4 September 1951 to 1956.
 When Sutcliffe's father returned home on leave, he invited his son and art college classmate Rod Murray (also Sutcliffe's housemate and best friend), for a "real good booze-up", slipping £10 into Sutcliffe's pocket before disappearing for another six months.
-Beatles' biographer Philip Norman wrote that Charles Sutcliffe was a heavy drinker and physically cruel to his wife, which the young Sutcliffe had witnessed.

 During his first year at the Liverpool College of Art, Sutcliffe worked as a bin man on the Liverpool Corporation's waste collection trucks.
-Lennon was introduced to Sutcliffe by Bill Harry, a mutual friend, when all three were studying at the Liverpool College of Art.
+Lennon was introduced to Sutcliffe by mutual friend Bill Harry when all three were students at the College of Art.
 According to Lennon, Sutcliffe had a "marvellous art portfolio" and was a very talented painter who was one of the "stars" of the school.
-He helped Lennon to improve his artistic skills, and with others, worked with him when Lennon had to submit work for exams.
+He helped Lennon improve his artistic skills, and with others, worked with him when Lennon had to submit work for exams.